sixstepsaway/Sims-4-CC-Sorter/README.md

 - After that: Get the name of the file from inside the package for Sims 2 packages that are named delightfully descriptive things like "23e73018f4f10e8c1f10b60a81eb19b90001.package", something which is my absolute nemesis.
 - Next up is identifying the type of file!
 Is it a bird, is it a plane?
 No!
 It's an override of the toaster oven!

+## Will this replace--

+I don't know.
+Genuinely, I do not.
+My intention is not to replace CC Merger by LazyDuchess, or g0kur's Mod Organizer, but I do hope to bring Download Organizer functionality to all four games, and add some of my own useful functions along with it.

 ## License

 This is my first C# project worth a damn, but if you see something that's useful to you, feel free to use it in your own, just don't claim it's all yours.
 Link back!